M809 series 5-ton 6×6 truck: M817 Dump truck

 The M817 dump truck was used to haul sand, gravel, dirt, rubble, scrap, and other bulk materials.
 It had a 5 cuyd dump body with cab protector and a tailgate that could hinge at either the top or bottom.
 Normal loads are heavy by volume, the dump body was smaller and more heavily built than a cargo body.
 They could be equipped with overhead bows, tarpaulin, and troop seats, but the relatively small size of the body limited their passenger or cargo load.

-M818 Tractor unit|Tractor trucks
+M818 Tractor trucks

 M818 Tractor trucks were used to tow semi-trailers up to 37,500 lb with 15,000 lb on their fifth wheel.
 Semi-tractor/trailers have to stay on relatively flat ground, and are not rated for full off-road use.
 On improved roads they could tow up to 55,000 lb with 25,000 lb on their fifth wheel.

 The M818 normally towed a 12-ton 2 axle trailer.
 There were stake and platform, van, low-bed, and tanker bodies.
 6-ton 2 axle expansible vans and 6-ton single axle vans were also used.